 - the name of the email marketing service

-To assist with sending you requested information, we use ______ to collect and store your email address. _______ outlines their use of your personal data and anonymized data [link here]here.
+To assist with sending you requested information, we use ______ [EMS] to collect and store your email address.
+Privacy Policy outlines their use of your personal data and anonymized data [link here]here.
 You may opt out of the collection of your data by unsubscribing (we will remove your data) and contacting them using the instructions on their privacy page[link here].

-If comments are turned on, or registration – under WordPress general Settings tab, then you are saving the email address, and other information in your website.
+If comments or ‘allow registrations’ are turned on – under WordPress general Settings tab – then you are saving the email address, and other information in your website.
 It is your duty to identify what information you keep, why and provide a way for them to opt-out.
+WordPress saves this and will delete it too when requested – through a setting in your privacy screen under settings.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser to help prevent spam.
 An anonymized string created from your email address (also called a hash) may be provided to the Gravatar service to see if you are using it.
 The Gravatar service privacy policy is available here.
 After approval of your comment, your profile picture is visible to the public in the context of your comment.

-We use Google analytics to record information about the pages a user has seen, for example the URL of the page, time of day, device used, etc. The information that we collect anonymized and sent to Google Analytics for analysis.
+We use Google analytics to record information about the pages a user has seen, for example the URL of the page, time of day, device used, etc. The information that we collect is anonymized and sent to Google Analytics.
 Google Analytics mainly uses first-party cookies to report on visitor interactions on this website.

-Users may disable cookies or delete any individual cookie.
+Users may disable cookies or delete any individual cookie from your browser settings tab.

 In addition, Google Analytics supports an optional browser add-on that – once installed and enabled – disables measurement by Google Analytics for any site a user visits.
 Note that this add-on only disables Google Analytics measurement.